Gardening Tips & Tricks

-* If you have clay soil and you want to grow carrots, mixing carrot seeds with radish seeds (and sand!) will help the seedlings break through surface of the soil when they germinate.
+- If you have clay soil and you want to grow carrots, mix carrot seeds with radish seeds to help break the surface of the soil when germination.

-Look after your tools – keep them sharp and free from rust by using mineral oil on the metal parts.
-Find out how in our short video from Ian:
+It's another job, but looking after your tools will pay off.
+Keep them sharp and free from rust by using mineral oil on the metal parts.
+Learn more in our short video.